danielneu/amazon-payments-advanced-doc/prerequisites.rst

 .. image:: /images/prerequisites_screenshot_17.png

-To add more than one origin (in case you are running domain based multi-store Magento installation and all stores are using the same Amazon Payments seller account), click :guilabel:`Add Another`.
+To add more than one origin (in case you are running domain based multi-store Magento installation and all stores are using the same Amazon Payments seller account), click `Add Another`.

 .. note:: To use Login with Amazon with your Magento shop, you **MUST** specify an allowed JavaScript origin.

+.. _prerequisites-where-to-find-the-required-credentials:

 Where to find the required credentials to configure the Magento extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Magento extension requires you to enter information about your Amazon Payments account.
+Magento extension requires you to enter information about your Amazon Payments account.
 You will need to enter:

 * Merchant ID (aka Merchant Number, Händlernummer, Händler-ID)